- Only nonprofit science and technology-focused comprehensive university between Philadelphia and Pittsburgh

 - Master of Science (M.S.) degrees awarded in Analytics, Biotechnology, Computer Information Sciences, Healthcare Informatics, Information Systems Engineering and Management, Nursing, Project Management, Techpreneurship, Human-Centered Interaction Design, Learning Technologies & Media Systems, Pharmaceutical Design, and Next Generation Disruptive Technologies

 - Undergraduate degree programs delivered online: Cyber Security Operations and Management, Management and eBusiness, and RN to BSN.

 - Ph.D programs in Data Sciences and Information Systems Engineering and Management

 Centers & Programs

-Harrisburg University is a member of the National Association of Collegiate eSports (NACE), and offers eSports as the University’s first–and only–varsity sport.
-The program is expected to begin in fall 2018 with three five-person teams competing in “League of Legends,” “Overwatch” and “Hearthstone.”
+- Harrisburg University is a member of the National Association of Collegiate Esports (NACE), and offers Esports as the University’s first–and only–varsity sport.
+The program is nationally ranked with teams competing in “League of Legends,” “Overwatch” and “Hearthstone.”